thegetty/quire-docs/content/guide/install-uninstall.md

 1. Download **Git for Windows** by clicking on "Download" at https://gitforwindows.org/.
 An exe file will be downloaded, click on it and hit "run", you should see a setup wizard screen that will install Git for Windows.
 During the installation, use the default settings.

-2. Download and install **Node.js** and **npm** at https://nodejs.org/en/download/.
+2. **Node.js** and **npm** enable you to run javascript on your computer.
+Download and install Node.js and npm at https://nodejs.org/en/download/.
 Make sure you get the LTS version of Node.js, npm will be installed during the same process.
 The Windows installer will be downloaded, just open it and a setup wizard screen will guide you through the process.
+Node.js

-3. Download **Prince** for Windows.
-You would download either the 32-bit installer or the 64-bit installer depending on your operating system.
+3. **PrinceXML** enables you to create a PDF version of your Quire project.
+You will need to download either the 32-bit installer or the 64-bit installer depending on your operating system.
 To install Prince you can follow the instructions at their site: https://www.princexml.com/doc-install/#windows

-4. Download **Pandoc** for Windows.
-You would download either the 32-bit installer or the 64-bit installer depending on your operating system.
+4. **Pandoc** serves two purposes in Quire.
+You can use it to convert Word documents to Markdown, and you can also use it to create e-book files of your Quire project.
+You will need to download either the 32-bit installer or the 64-bit installer depending on your operating system.
 To install Pandoc you can either download the .msi or download the .zip file and run the .exe file in the directory.
 Either way works and will install Pandoc onto your system.

 5. Open **PowerShell** (that should be installed by default in your Windows computer) and run it as administrator.
 To do so, right click on the icon and select "run as administrator" from the context menu.